Integralist/integralist.co.uk/content/page/resume.md

 I'd like to share the various things I've worked on over the years and the impact/value this work has provided.

-> Note: the large majority of my 'impact' has been as a _remote_ worker.
+> **NOTE**: the large majority of my 'impact' has been as a _remote_ worker.
 My hope is that the following list demonstrates how I've successfully made a positive impact (both as an IC and as a Team Lead) while also being 100% remote.

 ### 2021

+- **What**: Migrated from Travis CI to GitHub Actions, which included general refactoring of scripts, implementing reusable jobs and figuring out how to efficiently persist data between jobs (I also added lots of internal documentation).
+  **Why**: To reduce complexity in our CI/CD pipelines.
+  **Impact**: Our CI is much easier to understand, maintain and contribute to for internal staff (I also [wrote about GitHub Actions](/posts/github-actions/) as a side-effect).

 - **What**: Published a [best practices guide](https://developer.fastly.com/learning/integrations/orchestration/terraform/) for writing Terraform using the Fastly Terraform provider.
   **Why**: We noticed an increase in customer support queries related to Terraform and that it was a complex topic to understand.